styopdev/webpack-interview-questions/README.md

 #### Concepts
 * What is webpack?
-* What is the main difference between webpack and other build tools like gulp and
+* What is the main difference between webpack and other build tools like gulp or grunt?
 * What is bundle in webpack?
 * In which environment webpack works?

 #### Config file
-* Describe webpack configuration files
+* What is the format of webpack's config file.
 * What is `entry` point?
+* Where loaders should be defined?

 #### Loaders
 * What is loader in webpack
 * Do loaders work in synchronous or asynchronous way?
+* Is it possible to use multiple loaders in `rules` single object?

 #### Plugins
 * Describe plugin in webpack